CAPTIVE INSURANCE FINANCIAL REGULATION

 Any profit or gain received by or on behalf of any person in violation of this section shall inure to and be recoverable by the company.

 Each company chartered in this state is required to adopt a conflict of interest statement from officers, directors and key employees.
-Such statement shall disclose that the individual has no outside commitments, personal or otherwise, that would divert him from his duty to further the interests of the company he represents but this shall not preclude such person from being a director or officer in more than one insurance company.
+Such statement shall disclose that the individual has no outside commitments, personal or otherwise, that would divert him/her from his/her duty to further the interests of the company he/she represents but this shall not preclude such person from being a director or officer in more than one insurance company.